xswang-ai/torch-cfd/README.md

 ### Part I: a native PyTorch port of [Google's Computational Fluid Dynamics package in Jax](https://github.com/google/jax-cfd)
 The main changes are documented in the `README.md` under the [`torch_cfd` directory](./torch_cfd/).
 The most significant changes in all routines include:
-  - Routines that rely on the functional programming of Jax have been rewritten to be the PyTorch's tensor-in-tensor-out style, which is arguably more user-friendly to debugging as one can view immediate tensors using Data Wrangler in VS Code.
+  - Routines that rely on the functional programming of Jax have been rewritten to be the PyTorch's tensor-in-tensor-out style, which is arguably more user-friendly to debugging as one can view intermediate tensors in VS Code.
   - Functions and operators are in general implemented as `nn.Module` like a factory template.
   - Jax-cfd's `funcutils.trajectory` function supports tracking only one field variable (vorticity or velocity).
 For this port, extra fields computation and tracking are made more accessible, such as time derivatives $\partial_t\boldsymbol{v}$ and PDE residual $R(\boldsymbol{v}):=\boldsymbol{f}-\partial_t \boldsymbol{v}-(\boldsymbol{v}\cdot\nabla)\boldsymbol{v} + \nu \Delta \boldsymbol{v}$.
-  - All ops take into consideration the batch dimension of tensors `(b, *, n, m)` regardless of `*` dimension, for example, `(b, T, C, n, n)`, which is similar to PyTorch behavior, not a single trajectory like Google's original Jax-CFD package.
+  - All ops take into consideration the batch dimension of tensors `(b, *, n, m)` regardless of `*` dimension, for example, `(b, T, C, n, m)`, which is similar to PyTorch behavior, not a single trajectory like Google's original Jax-CFD package.
+The stencil operations generally starts from the last dimension, following `torch.nn.functional.pad`'s behavior.

 ### Part II: Spectral-Refiner: Neural Operator-Assisted Navier-Stokes Equations simulator.
   - The **Spatiotemporal Fourier Neural Operator** (SFNO) is a spacetime tensor-to-tensor learner (or trajectory-to-trajectory), available in the [`fno` directory](./fno).
 Different components of FNO have been re-implemented keeping the conciseness of the original implementation while allowing modern expansions.
 We draw inspiration from the [3D FNO in Nvidia's Neural Operator repo](https://github.com/neuraloperator/neuraloperator), [Transformers-based neural operators](https://github.com/thuml/Neural-Solver-Library), as well as Temam's book on functional analysis for the NSE.